ARBEEV/Arbeevcommunity/README.md

 users do not always have to own works built by ARBEEV to be part. but if you want to have it, go ahead and be the owner.

+# vision and support
+ARBEEV was formed out of friendship and was just for personal entertainment at first

+one of the buildings w.. received an injection of funds amounting to ...m if I'm not mistaken for the function in ..., wallet.
+UI/UX only

+but one of us still holds his commitment and chose to withdraw.

+1. the reason

+We always appreciate someone's good intentions in providing funds through ... not because of VC but we can't afford to be given responsibility with such a large amount by someone.

 Dvn, don't change this article yet.